Monday, May 6, 2024

 The story...

 In the early 1990s, a friend of mine shared an experiment that he tried - he was shocked at the results.
 He was a big burly sort of guy who sang in his church choir.
 He wore a magnetically attached earring on his left ear lobe one Sunday.
-The behaviors and feelings that were overtly expressed by the group were strong and directed towards him.
+The group overtly exhibited strong negative behaviors and feelings directed towards him.
 He was rejected by the group without any words being shared.
 I was fascinated by the story so I naively decided to give it a try myself.

 I set up the scenario by bemoaning that I needed a change in my life for a few days.
 Then I went to the mall with my young son and bought the magnetic earring.
 I couldn't lie to my son so he was in on it.
 When I walked into the door, the one who loves me most was shocked, doubted the reality, shocked again, doubted the reality again, and then finally, yet reluctantly, accepted this new change.
 They were bruised when they realized it was fake and that I'd put them through the emotional anguish.